Advice for Families

 - Can I eat with my relative?

-Yes, you are very welcome.
-We just ask that you book meals 24 hours in advance.
+Under normal circumstances, you are very welcome.
+There is a small cost and all we ask is that you you book your meal with the Home 24 hours in advance.

 - Can I bring my children and my pet to visit?